Watch Blake Shelton Get Accused Of Not Knowing A Gwen Stefani Song On ‘The Voice’

 Shelton also joked about the incident on Twitter.

-“Thanks again to [Kelly Clarkson] for reminding me who [Gwen Stefani] is…,” the country star sarcastically tweeted during the The Voice Season 16 premiere, joking that Kelly “keeps me so young and hip.”
+“Thanks again to [Kelly Clarkson] for reminding me who [Gwen Stefani] is…,” the country star sarcastically tweeted during The Voice Season 16 premiere, joking that Kelly “keeps me so young and hip.”

 “I’d really be lost without her… #VoicePremiere,” he then added.